 New offerings of municipal bonds can also be privately placed.
 In the conduit financing context, "private placement" typically refers to either a single party (typically a bank) that purchases and holds an entire bond issue or a limited offering to a small group of investors.
 In a private placement, the transaction is directly negotiated among the investors, the issuer, and the obligor.
 Investors often must meet certain standards of sophistication and agree to restrictions on resale of the bonds.
+Generally, private placements of municipal bonds do not characterize an entity as a public entity.
 In these issuances, the offering document might be referred to as an offering circular, an offering memorandum, a private placement memorandum or a limited offering memorandum.
 If the securities are placed with a bank (in economic substance, a loan), in addition to the authorizing and governing documentation typically found in a public offering (e.g., the bond indenture), a separate agreement between the bank and the issuer typically will set forth structures or terms similar to commercial lending transactions.